 Triple glazing adds a third pane of glass, creating two insulating gaps instead of one.
 This provides even better thermal performance, with several advantages:

-- Superior insulation – typically around 40% better than standard double glazing
+- Superior insulation – typically around 40% better than standard double glazing, especially important for new builds.

 - Reduced cold spots near windows